j-pride/manual/manual.md

 ```
 Database database = DatabaseFactory.getDatabase();
 String operation = SQL.build(
-	"update @CUSTOMER set @FIRST_NAME = 'Patrick' where ( @FIRST_NAME = 'Paddy' ) ",
+	"update @CUSTOMER set @first_name = 'Patrick' where ( @first_name = 'Paddy' )",
 	TABLE, COL_FIRST_NAME);
-int updates = database.sqlUpdate(operation);
+database.sqlUpdate(operation);
 database.commit();
-System.out.println(updates + " row(s) updated");
 ```

 In this example, the SQL code is almost present in its native, well recognizable form but it is still based on the entity's table and column name constants.
 The DRY principle and dependency tracking is kept up properly.
 The commit is performed on the Database instance as explained in section [Transactions](#transactions) above.

 ## Delete

 To delete a record you have to call the delete() method of the adapter resp. the hybrid entity.
-All fields returned from the adapter's getKeyFields() method are used to identify the record All other fields are ignored, so whether they are initialized or not is irrelevant.
+All fields listed in the record descriptor's key() method call are used to identify the record.
+All other fields are ignored, so whether they are initialized or not is irrelevant.
 The following code deletes the customer with ID 57:

 ```
 Customer c57 = new Customer();